simplex-chat/simplex-chat/readme.md

   - reduce the risk of attacker posing as user's connection
   - avoid exposing all user connections to the servers
 - Unique public key is used to identify each connection participant to each server.
-- Public keys used between connections are regularly rotated to prevent decryption of the full message history ([forward secrecy][4]) in case when some servers or middle-men preserve message history and the current key is compromised.
+- Public keys used between connections are regularly rotated to prevent decryption of the full message history ([forward secrecy][4]) in case when some servers or middlemen preserve message history and the current key is compromised.
 - Users can repeat key exchange using QR code and alternative channel at any point to increase communication security and trust.
 - No single server in the system has visibility of all connections or messages of any user, as user profiles are identified by multiple rotating public keys, using separate key for each profile connection.
 - User profile (meta-data of the user including non-unique name / handle and optional additional data, e.g. avatar and status) is stored in the client apps and is shared only with accepted user profile connections.